Food Security & Human Mobility

 This spotlight section aims to serve as an entry point to understand the complex relationship between migration, displacement and food security, which is often intertwined with other environmental, economic or socio-political forces or instabilities.

 While food insecurity has increased worldwide, displaced populations are often among the most vulnerable to acute food insecurity and malnutrition (Global Network against Food Crises, 2023).
-By the end of 2022, nearly 53 million people were internally displaced in 25 countries and territories identified as having food crises (ibid.)
+By the end of 2022, nearly 53 million people were internally displaced in 25 countries and territories identified as having food crises, and about 20 million refugees and asylum seekers were hosted in 55 out of the 58 countries and territories identified as having food crises (ibid.)
 In 22 countries that had food crises in 2021 and 2022, the number of internally displaced people (IDPs) grew from 45 to 51 million (ibid.).

 Both migration and food (in)security are multi-faceted, and migration poses both challenges and opportunities relevant to food security.
 They are both heavily influenced by negative factors such as conflict, climate change, natural hazards and disasters and poverty.
 In a positive way, the food industry relies upon migrants and migrants contribute to global food security through agricultural labour, while remittances can improve migrants' families access to food and increase development opportunities.